-- maintain a clear, concise set of policies and procedures setting out the definition of P&L, granularity of business units, categories/line items to be tested and whether these are modelled (or not) and governance of the P&L process; - conduct, at least annually, a P&L attribution exercise for the previous calendar year.
-This will include identifying the outcomes to be tested against the equivalent modelled probability distribution function; and - incorporate the outcomes of the P&L exercise in the model validation process and include results and commentaries in the model validation report.
+- maintain a clear, concise set of policies and procedures setting out the definition of P&L, granularity of business units, categories/line items to be tested and whether these are modelled (or not) and governance of the P&L process; - explain sources of profit and loss in respect of the major business units of the syndicate; - explain profit and loss based on the categorisation of risks chosen in the internal model and show how this explains the results by business unit; - ensure the P&L exercise is performed at least annually, for the previous calendar year; - ensure it is used in the management of the business and demonstration of use test; and - ensure it is used in the validation process, at a minimum to validate that the internal model appropriately reflects the risk profile of the syndicate.

-In line with Article 240 of the SII Delegated Regulations, Lloyd's expects syndicates to allocate the profit or loss to both the risk categories used in the Internal Model and major business units.
+In line with Article 240 of the SII Delegated Regulations, Lloyd's expects syndicates to allocate the profit or loss to both the risk categories used in the internal model and major business units.
 Note that it is a requirement to attribute the profit or loss to both of these levels of granularity, not one or the other.